jquast/blessed/docs/measuring.rst

 Text Sizing
 -----------

 The :meth:`~.Terminal.text_sized` method wraps text in an ``OSC 66`` escape sequence for terminals that support the `kitty text sizing protocol`_.
+Call :meth:`~.Terminal.does_text_sizing` to determine whether it is supported.
 This enables per-character control over cell footprint, fractional font scaling, and alignment:

 .. code-block:: python

     from blessed import Terminal
     term = Terminal()

+    # determine if text sizing protocol is supported
+    if not term.does_text_sizing():
+        exit("No support for text sizing protocl")

     # 'scale' is great for printing large headings
     _scale = 3